GrahamDumpleton/mod_wsgi/docs/error-reference.rst

 :Source: ``src/server/wsgi_interp.c``

 :Logged message:
-   ``Unable to create wrapper object for main Python interpreter;
-   Python based handlers will not be available.``
+   ``Unable to create wrapper object for main Python interpreter in <process-context>; Python based handlers will not be available.`` Process context shape as for :ref:`WSGI0036`.

 :Cause:
    ``newInterpreterObject(NULL)`` failed when creating the cached